particledatagroup/api/docs/source/restapi.md

 # REST API

-The PDG REST API supports the downloading of PDG data in [JSON format](https://www.json.org/). pdgLive uses this API to implement the `JSON (beta)` buttons.
+The PDG REST API supports the downloading of PDG data in [JSON format](https://www.json.org/). pdgLive uses this API to implement the `JSON` buttons.
 The REST API may also be used by user programs for incidental downloading of PDG data.

 ## Terms of use